AlGepe/OmniSnippets_JS/docs/generalTips/intro.rst

 Welcome to Omni's general tips for Calculatorians
 =================================================

-This table of contents should be like here: https://omni-documentation.readthedocs.io/en/documentation/index.html
+This table of contents should be probably divided into groups like here: https://omni-documentation.readthedocs.io/en/documentation/index.html

 .. toctree::
     :maxdepth: 4